visnkmr/timenetspeed/README.md

 A python GUI that can be moved freely to anywhere on screen and closed when not required.

 ## Android version:
+Available @ [Play Store](https://play.google.com/store/apps/details?id=visnkmr.apps.timenetspeed), [Amazon Appstore](https://www.amazon.com/Vishnu-N-K-Speed-Monitor/dp/B0786KC4C1/).
 Android version also has Useful Information Screen to monitor Free Memory, Uptime and Session Data Usage .

 **Customisation offered:**
 ✓ 12 hour/ 24 hour clock.